Microbit-Team-12/editor/public/tutorials/ErrorTute.md

 If your program has a syntax error, the program will give you a `SyntaxError` when you try to run it.
 This will be displayed in the error message.

 #### Example:
-Let's say you forget to put brakets after display.scroll:
+Let's say you forget to put brackets after display.scroll:
 ```py
 display.scroll "hello"
 ```